-- Sanitary Sewer 100 gallons per capita per day average flow. - Solid Waste 4.52 pounds per capita per day. - Drainage LOS A tolerates street flooding to a depth of 3 inches or less in the gutters when the rest of the pavement is passable, and allows open or green space flooding of up to 12" as long as there is no threat to public health or safety, or permanent impediment to the intended use of the property; LOS B tolerates flooding of entire street surface up to 4"; LOS C - tolerates structure flooding; based on the following design criteria:
+- \ Sanitary Sewer 100 gallons per capita per day average flow.
+(Building and Inspections to verify) - \ Solid Waste 4.52 pounds per capita per day.
+(Sanitation to verify) - \ Drainage LOS A tolerates street flooding to a depth of 3 inches or less in the gutters when the rest of the pavement is passable, and allows open or green space flooding of up to 12" as long as there is no threat to public health or safety, or permanent impediment to the intended use of the property; LOS B - tolerates flooding of entire street surface up to 4" at centerline of roadway; LOS C - tolerates structure flooding; based on the following design criteria:

-In existing developments adequate drainage capacity to accommodate run-off associated with a 3-year, 12-hour design storm for collection systems.
+In existing developments adequate drainage capacity to accommodate run-off associated with a $\frac{310}{2}$ -year, $\frac{12-hour}{12-hour}$ critical duration design (pre-development rate) storm for collection systems.

-In new developments adequate drainage capacity to accommodate a 25-year, 12-hour design storm for collection systems and for retention and detention ponds.
-As a minimum the first 1/2" of runoff must be retained on the site of the development.
-At the discretion of the City Engineer, retention standards may be increased beyond the 1/2" minimum standards on a site-specific basis.
+In new developments adequate drainage capacity to accommodate a 25100-year, 1224-hour critical duration design storm (pre-development rate) for collection systems and for retention and detention ponds.
+As a minimum the first $\frac{1}{2}-1$ " of runoff must be retained on the site of the development.
+At the discretion of the City Engineer, retention standards may be increased beyond the $\frac{1}{2}$ 1" minimum standards and the 100-year design storm on a sitespecific basis.

 Potable Water - 118 gallons per capita per day (gpcd) for Zone 1, 146 gpcd for Zone 2.
+(Building Inspections to verify)

-Roadway Type LOS (Peak hour) State Poodyyave
+Roadway Type LOS (Peak hour)

 State Roadways

+Intrastate С

-\mathbf{C} Intrastate Other State Roads Е
+Other State Roads E

-Roads Within the TCEA Exempt Local Collector Roads Ε \mathbf{C}
+Roads Within the TCEA Exempt

-Recreation Standards
+Local Collector Roads E

-Other Local Roads
+Other Local Roads С

-Acreage - .5 acres/1000 persons for mini parks (1/4 mile radius); 2 acres/1000 persons for neighborhood parks (1/2 mile radius); 1.5 acres/1000 persons for community parks (citywide radius), and; 1 acre/1,000 persons for open space (citywide radius).
+Recreation Standards (Parks/Rec to verify) Acreage - .5 acres/1000 persons for mini parks (1/4 mile radius); 2 acres/1000 persons for neighborhood parks (1/2 mile radius); 1.5 acres/1000 persons for community parks (citywide radius), and; 1 acre/1,000 persons for open space (citywide radius).